Photonico/Computational_Physics_Topics/A Journey into the Physics World.md

 Just follow what you need or want, and never give up!

-## Mathematical methods for Physics
+## Mathematical Methods for Physics

 * [lecture] MIT 18.06: Linear Algebra, Gilbert Strang, MIT.